rasyosef/splade-index/README.md

 </i>
 <br/><br/>

-You can use `splade-index` to
+#### You can use `splade-index` to

-✅ Index and Query up to millions of documents using any SPLADE Sparse Embedding (SparseEncoder) model supported by `sentence-transformers` such as `naver/spalde-v3`.
+* ✅ Index and Query up to millions of documents using any SPLADE Sparse Embedding ([SparseEncoder](https://sbert.net/docs/sparse_encoder/usage/usage.html)) model supported by [sentence-transformers](https://sbert.net/) such as `naver/spalde-v3`.

-✅ Save your index locally and load your index from the save files.
+* 📀 Save your index locally and load your index from the save files.

-✅ Upload your index to huggingface hub and let anyone else download and use it.
+* 🤗 Upload your index to HuggingFace hub and let anyone else download and use it.

-✅ Use memory mapping to load large indices with minimal RAM usage and no noticeable change in search latency (Loading a 1 Million document index with mmap uses just 2GB of RAM).
+* 🪶 Use memory mapping to load large indices with minimal RAM usage and no noticeable change in search latency (Loading a 1 Million document index with mmap uses just 2GB of RAM).

-✅ Make use of NVIDIA GPUs and PyTorch for 10x faster search compared to `splade-index`'s CPU based `numba` backend, when your index contains 1 million plus documents.
+* ⚡ Make use of NVIDIA GPUs and PyTorch for 10x faster search compared to `splade-index`'s CPU based `numba` backend, when your index contains 1 million plus documents.

 ## SPLADE